Obarun/66/doc/66-standard-io-redirection.md

 ### Redefinition of StdOut and StdErr based on the value of StdIn

-- tty:/path/to/tty:
+- StdIn = tty:/path/to/tty:

     In this case, the value of StdOut will be the same as StdIn regardless of the value set for StdOut.

-- s6log:
+- StdIn = s6log

     In this case, the value of StdOut will be `s6log` and the value of StdErr will be `inherit` regardless of the values set for StdOut and StdErr.

 - For the values null, parent, and close, the values of StdOut and StdErr will not be redefined.